-STOCKTON, CA, December 14, 2020 - Dignity Health St. Joseph’s Medical Center was once again awarded an ‘A’ in the fall 2020 Leapfrog Hospital Safety Grade, a national distinction recognizing St. Joseph’s Medical Center’s achievements providing safer health care.
+STOCKTON, CA, April 29, 2021 - Dignity Health St. Joseph’s Medical Center was once again awarded an ‘A’ in the Spring 2021 Leapfrog Hospital Safety Grade, a national distinction recognizing St. Joseph’s Medical Center’s achievements providing safer health care.
 The Leapfrog Group is an independent national watchdog organization committed to health care quality and safety.
 The Safety Grade is a letter grade assigned to all general hospitals across the country and updated every six months, assessing how well the hospital prevents medical errors and other harms to patients.

 “We are honored to once again earn this recognition by The Leapfrog Group.
 This is truly a testament to our incredible team, whose dedication to safety and quality I see demonstrated in the hospital every day,” stated Don Wiley, president and CEO of St. Joseph’s Medical Center.
 “This third consecutive ‘A’ grade illustrates our commitment to providing the highest quality care to our community, both during this challenging time, and always.”

 Developed under the guidance of a national Expert Panel, the Leapfrog Hospital Safety Grade uses up to 27 measures of publicly available hospital safety data to assign grades to more than 2,600 U.S. acute-care hospitals twice per year.
 The Hospital Safety Grade’s methodology is peer-reviewed and fully transparent, and the results are free to the public.